 I thought I'd however discuss a more human story than LIBOR.
 A tale of an elderly couple.

-One died a week ago, he was a drunk and eventually it killed this former World War II member of the Polish Air Force (well, that's what he always claimed).
-According to him, he had escaped Germany, walked across Europe, fought in the war alongside the British in the Polish Air Force and lost most of his family in concentration camps.
+One was a drunk and eventually it killed this former World War II member of the Polish Air Force.
+According to him, he had escaped Germany, walked across Europe, fought in the war alongside the British in the Polish Air Force and lost most of his family in concentration camps (brothers, sisters, mother, father, aunts and uncles - you get the picture).
 I never had reason to doubt him.
+I grew up on these stories just in case you wonder why I despise fascism so much.

 He had settled in the UK, and with his wife they had worked hard all their lives (he as a self employed painter, she worked for British Gas).
 He often claimed to have painted Margaret Thatcher's house near Dulwich.
 Eventually, the couple retired to their council home with a small pension and almost no savings.